NicolaiRee/smi2gcs/README.md

 # Details on the sorting algorithm

-Sort each shell according to a modified version of the Cahn-Ingold-Prelog (CIP) priority rules and the input properties if CIP is unambiguous:
+Sort each shell according to a modified version of the Cahn-Ingold-Prelog (CIP) priority rules and the CM5 charges if CIP is unambiguous:

 1) Sort according to atomic number in descending order.
 2) If (1) is not unique, for each atom with the same priority (A*):